Trade directory · Hartford metro · Connecticut

 Licensing Requirements

 Connecticut requires Home Improvement Contractor license for projects over $200.
 Must pass written exam, provide financial statements, and maintain $20,000 surety bond.
-Pesticide applicator license required for chemical treatments through CT Department of Energy and Environmental Protection.
+Commercial pesticide applicator license required for chemical applications through CT Department of Energy and Environmental Protection.
 Arborist certification recommended but not mandatory.
-Licenses renewed annually.
+Licenses renew every 2 years.

 §2